mekanix/sound/README.md

 so try to match its "-s" parameter with Jack period and the block size of your hardware - what is it BTW?

-For USB the block size is according to `hw.usb.uaudio.buffer_ms` sysctl, meaning 2ms at 48kHz gives `0.002 * 48000 = 96` samples per block, all multiples of this work well as Jack period.
+For USB the block size is according to `hw.usb.uaudio.buffer_ms` sysctl, meaning 2ms at 48kHz gives `0.002 * 48000 = 96` samples per block, all multiples of this work well.
+Block size for virtual_oss, if used, should be set acordingly.

-# Previous mail

-Actually it would be 2 fragments in the example that make up a total buffer size of `2 * 1024`.
-Thus my patch would divide it into 8 fragments of size.
-`2 * 1024 / 8 = 256` samples instead.

-The problem lies not in the number of bytes written, but in the timing.
-Jack insists on writing / reading a certain number of samples at a time, one period per cycle.
-It is bound to do so in a fixed time frame, because Jack clients need input / output at a defined latency.
-OTOH, OSS driver also insists on reading / writing a certain number of samples at a time, one fragment full of samples.
+OSS driver insists on reading / writing a certain number of samples at a time, one fragment full of samples.
 It is bound to do so in a fixed time frame, to avoid under- and overruns in communication with the hardware.

-Now both Jack and OSS have to meet each others timing constraints when reading / writing the OSS buffer.
-The idea of a total buffer size that holds `2 * period` samples is to give some slack and allow Jack to be about one period late.
-I call this the jitter tolerance.
-But as shown in the example above, the jitter tolerance may be much less if there is a slight mismatch between the period and the samples per fragment.
+The idea of a total buffer size that holds `max_fragments * period` samples is to give some slack and allow application to be about `max_fragments - 1` periods late.
+Let's call this the jitter tolerance.
+The jitter tolerance may be much less if there is a slight mismatch between the period and the samples per fragment.

 Jitter tolerance gets better if we can make either the period or the samples per fragment considerably smaller than the other.
 In our case that means we